siobyrne/young-dressage-horse-program-analysis/README.md

 To answer this question, I looked only at horses that competed in the 4/5/6 Year Old divisions during the years 2002-2019, 520 horses total.

-The overwhelming majority made it to FEI (69.81%).
-21.54% competed at the USEF levels (Training-Fourth).
+The overwhelming majority, 363 horses total, made it to FEI (69.81%).
+112 horses (21.54%) competed at the USEF levels (Training-Fourth).
 Only 45 horses (8.65%) never competed at any level other than a Young Horse division.

 #### CDI vs Non-CDI Horses
-Unsurprisingly, most horses (67.50%) never competed in a CDI (international competition).
+Unsurprisingly, the vast majority of horses, 351 total (67.50%), never competed in a CDI (international competition).
 Most horses, even if they make it to FEI, would not necessarily be competitive on the CDI level.
 CDI competitions are also much more expensive and complicated to enter and compete in (higher entry fees, horses must have an FEI passport).
 Finally, there are simply not that many CDI competitions in the USA, and the ones there are tend to be concentrated in certain areas, requiring long travel times for people in many parts of the country.

+169 horses (32.50%) participated in at least one CDI at any level other than a Young Horse division.

 #### Top Ten vs Bottom Ten Placing Horses
 Are horses placing in the top ten vs bottom ten more likely to make it to FEI?
 Yes.
 77.13% of horses that made it to the FEI levels placed in the top ten of their division at the championships.